OneBrainRepo/web-api/README.md

 `openssl rand -hex 32`

-FIREBASE WOULD BE NEGLECTED, IT IS NOT SUITABLE FOR OUR USAGE PURPOSES[DONE- WILL MIGRATE TABLES]
+FIREBASE WOULD BE NEGLECTED, IT IS NOT SUITABLE FOR OUR USAGE PURPOSES[DONE]

-We might need to add more user service such as create and update Also create demo_user under user services for demo only purpose[DONE] Create_demo_user as a  service but no endpoint[DONE]
+We might need to add more user service such as create and update[DONE] Also create demo_user under user services for demo only purpose[DONE] Create_demo_user as a  service but no endpoint[DONE]

-Routes under one folder, services in their seperate folder, guards under seperate folder(such as auth)[DONE] Also create mongodb folder for mongo connection and remove firebase completely[DONE] Slowly Start integrating chat history and other related stuff to the functions[MongoDB functions]
+Routes under one folder, services in their seperate folder, guards under seperate folder(such as auth)[DONE] Also create mongodb folder for mongo connection and remove firebase completely[DONE] Slowly Start integrating chat history and other related stuff to the functions[DONE]

+Final Steps
-Final Step - Check for all os.environ variables and update the .env.example file with required parameters
+- Check for all os.environ variables and update the .env.example file with required parameters
+- Add deployment configurations
+- Create Docker file for deployment
+- Create docker-compose for both databases(PostgreSQL,MongoDB) and current container